 Outdoor Testbed Figure 12 shows the performance of various algorithms over our outdoor testbed described in the previous subsection.
-Observe that AGA again performs the best among all techniques in both the metrics.
-As in the indoor testbed, the performance gap between the AGA and GA is less compared to the large-scale simulations due to a small number of hypotheses.
-Note that because of the noise in the dataset, the localization accuracy reaches a maximum of only 75% even with all the 18 sensors.
+We observe that AGA again performs the best among all techniques in both the metrics, with AGA outperforming Coverage by up to 18%.
+As in the indoor testbed, the performance gap between the AGA and GA is less (close to 1%) compared to the large-scale simulations due to a small number of hypotheses.
+Also, unlike in the case of the simulations, the performance of Coverage algorithm is significantly better than that of random.
+This is because the